 Our training opportunities change to meet the needs of the community.
 We currently train for the following roles.

-Administrative Assistant – This position provides a variety of administrative support functions for RE Store staff, such as filing, data entry, answering phones, document creation, project research and more.
+Administrative Trainee – This position provides a variety of administrative support functions for RE Store staff, such as filing, data entry, answering phones, creating store signage, project research and more.
+In addition, this position maintains our online store including photography, item research and description, and coordination with staff.
 Trainees will learn customer service, time management, proper phone etiquette, computer software programs, use of the Google suite of apps, merchandising, and more.

-Field Crew member – This position works directly with the salvage crew to aid in the salvage and deconstruction of structures in Whatcom and Skagit Counties.
-This advanced position will teach skills relating to deconstruction, minor construction, furniture repair, material identification, proper lifting and unloading techniques, power tool use, safe working habits, forklift driving and more.
+Salvage Trainee – This position works directly with the Salvage Services team during material pick ups and deconstruction of buildings in Whatcom and Skagit Counties.
+This position will teach skills relating to deconstruction, material identification, proper lifting and unloading techniques, power tool use, safe working habits, forklift driving, time management, customer service, and more.

-Retail Associate – The Retail Associate position provides a variety of retail and customer service functions for RE Store staff, including receiving, processing, organization, and merchandising.
-This position teaches trainees skills relating to customer service, merchandising, pricing and retail, minor furniture repair, safe working habits, forklift certification and more.
+Retail Trainee – The Retail Trainee provides a variety of retail and customer service functions for RE Store staff.
+This includes receiving material donations, processing donations, organization, and merchandising.
+Trainees learn skills related to customer service, merchandising, pricing and retail, safe working habits, forklift certification and more.

 To learn more about participating in these opportunities, email us today.